Chart Color Schemes

 Bondi Junction has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty projects have been identified by AreaSearch as potentially impacting the area, with key ones including Mixed-Use Development with Affordable Housing at 362-384 Oxford Street, Bondi Junction; Origami Bondi Junction; Signature Build-to-Rent Precinct at 362-384 Oxford Street; and Bondi Junction Vision and Master Plan.
-The following list details those likely to be most relevant.
+The performance of an area is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
+AreaSearch has identified 20 projects that are expected to impact the area.
+Notable projects include Mixed-Use Development with Affordable Housing at 362-384 Oxford Street, Bondi Junction; Origami Bondi Junction; Signature (362-384 Oxford Street) Build-to-Rent Precinct; and Bondi Junction Vision and Master Plan.
+The following list details those projects likely to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.